Jaap-Meerhof/test_frigate/airflow/README.md

 The reason to use pip for airflow is that the version in Conda repos is buggy and not the latest one (latest version as of June 21, 2020 is 1.10.11).

+# Dependencies

+1. Python 3
+2. Various Python libraries found in environment.yml (install with conda)
+3. Airflow (install with pip install -r requeriments.txt)
+4. Docker and Docker-compose
+5. SUMO (only for the netconvert command used in FrigateSimulationSetupOperator)

 # Running

 1. Change to the airflow directory of Frigate.